 more than a few pesky cardboard boxes.
 And buy a few chairs…

-- 1 750 ml bottle of white wine on the drier side (I used Sauvignon Blanc)
+- 1 750-ml bottle of white wine on the drier side such as Sauvignon Blanc or Pinot Grigio

 - 1/2 cup brandy